vindia/resume/resume.md

 I was born on July 4th, 1983 in Amstelveen, The Netherlands.

-I live in Amsterdam, The Netherlands.
+I divide my team between Amsterdam, The Netherlands and Vienna, Austria.

 ### Work experience
 #### 2015 -- present